 - Don’t forget: after cleaning and degreasing your bike chain, later you’ll need to oil it again with chain lubricant to keep it from rusting.

-Keep a pack of Plenty Handy Towels nearby.
+Keep a pack of Plenty Towels nearby.
 The easy-to-grab single sheets of absorbent kitchen paper are ideal for soaking up bike grease with one hand while you manoeuvre your bike with the other.
 The waterproof pack means you won’t have to worry about destroying the rest of the pack either!

 3. Cleaning a bike frame and other remaining parts